-In the south the parish of Englefield extended across the Bath Road with a strip of land running along the north bank of the River Kennet and what is now called the Draper's Osier Bed Stream.
+In the south the parish of Englefield extended across the Bath Road with a strip of land running along the north bank of the River Kennet and the Holybrook.
 This part contained two of the common fields: the Puntfield in the east and the Englefield Meadow in the west, with the Fishery between them.

 The whole eastern boundary (with the parish of Tilehurst) is somewhat indeterminate on the ground but ran loosely on the line of the modern A340 road, although there is a sort of appendix that juts into the parish of Tilehurst on the eastern edge.

 To the south west were the parishes of Sulhamstead Bannister and Ufton Richard which are now confined to the south of the Bath Road but then spread across it all the way to the River Bourne.
 Each of these two parishes was later combined with others: Sulhamstead Bannister with Sulhamstead Abbotts to create modern Sulhamstead and Ufton Richard with Ufton Robert to create Ufton Nervet.